Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Massachusetts businesses that have employees, including part-time workers.

-Who needs workers’ compensation in Massachusetts?
+Who needs workers’ compensation insurance in Massachusetts?

 Each state has different workers’ compensation laws, and in Massachusetts, workers’ compensation insurance is mandatory for all employers with one or more employees, including part-time workers.